dotnet/samples/github-actions/DotNet.GitHubAction/CODE_METRICS.md

 - 6 named types.
 - 669 total lines of source code.
 - Approximately 288 lines of executable code.
-- The highest cyclomatic complexity is 13 :feelsgood:.
+- The highest cyclomatic complexity is 13 :x:.

 <details>
 <summary>